Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 #### How does this look in practice?

 - **Tool-Using Agents**: When a user says "Draft an email about Q3 results and attach the latest report," the system recognizes two distinct actions: finding the report and drafting the email.
-Then, based on appropriate definitions of your API (possibly through a Model context protocol (MCP) server), it orchestrates these steps automatically.
+Then, based on appropriate definitions of your API (possibly through a Model Context Protocol (MCP) server), it orchestrates these steps automatically.
 This is an ideal use case for a tool-using agent and [MCP server](https://minimalizt.dev/blog/what-is-an-mcp-server-and-why-build-one/).
 - **Hybrid Search**: Combine vector search with traditional queries to provide comprehensive results.
 A query like "tasks assigned to me about Project Phoenix" should leverage both semantic search and database filtering.

 ### 6. Build on a Temporal Data Architecture